 Cutting the umbilical cord

 When mothers do not have a career or when motherhood is a full-time job, it becomes easy to fall prey to being an obsessive-compulsive mother monster.

-As your son grows, teach him to be his own person, to take decisions after critically analysing all the possibilities present.
+As your son grows, teach him to be his own person, to take decisions after critically analyzing all the possibilities present this will improve the mother-son relationship greatly.
 It is a mother’s crowning moment when her son can see her weaknesses and still love her unconditionally.